 Every company wants to create the best possible corporate culture for themselves and their employees, but not all manage to make it happen!

-Recognition and feedback go hand-in-hand when it comes to creating a successful company culture.
+Recognition and feedback go hand-in-hand when it comes to creating a successful & thriving work culture.
 Here are three behaviours you should adopt:

 1 Ask for Feedback

 The first step to creating a successful company culture is to ask for feedback.
 Asking for feedback from employees doesn’t need to be difficult or complicated.
 You can simply use Google forms or other survey tools to collect the feedback you need.

 When you first begin, it’s best to start with feedback on events, decisions or communications.
 Especially if employees are not accustomed to providing it.

 Ideally, the sooner you can ask for feedback from your employees on these topics the better.
 Asking for feedback soon after an event, decision or communication shows you care about your employees and creates a positive environment.
 Here are a couple of steps you can take: